akvo/agrastat/docs/user-guide.rst

 Deleting a dataset
 ------------------

 #.
-Go to the dataset's "Edit dataset" page (see "Editing a dataset", above).
+Go to the dataset"s "Edit dataset" page (see "Editing a dataset", above).

 #.
 Select the "Delete" button.